Blog: Foreign watches with British hallmarks

 1887 Merchandise Marks Act

-The Order in Council also introduced a new and completely different style of composite hallmarks as shown in the second part of the figure to be used for foreign manufactured watch cases, with the word "Foreign" prominent in the centre.
+The Order in Council also introduced a new and completely different style of composite cameo hallmarks as shown in the second part of the figure to be used for foreign manufactured watch cases, with the word "Foreign" prominent across the centre.
 The idea was to make it impossible to obliterate or remove the word foreign without this alteration being obvious.

 Back to the top of the page.